SimonOravec/PHP-YouTubeDownloader/README.md

 You will need a server with [youtube-dl](https://youtube-dl.org/) and [ffmpeg](https://www.ffmpeg.org/) installed for this to work.
 Tested only on Linux (may work on Windows too)

-This application also uses YouTube API v3, you will need to create your credentials (https://developers.google.com/youtube/v3/getting-started)
+This application uses YouTube API v3, you will need to create your credentials (https://developers.google.com/youtube/v3/getting-started)

 There is also optional reCAPTCHA v2 (invisble) support (Register here: https://www.google.com/recaptcha/about/)
 [!] *Using reCAPTCHA is highly advised if you want to host a public downloader to prevent spam*